The EFTA States signed a Free Trade Agreement with Mexico in Mexico City on 27 November 2000. The Agreement entered into force on 1 July 2001.

+The Agreement provides for effective market access for industrial goods in terms of tariffs and rules of origin.
+Mexico has gradually liberalised all industrial products (Annex V).
 In exchange, EFTA accords duty free access for Mexican exports of all industrial products by the entry into force of the Agreement (Annex IV).

 Fish and marine products

+Trade in agricultural products is covered in three bilateral agricultural agreements negotiated between the respective EFTA State (Iceland, Norway and Switzerland) and Mexico.
+These agreements form part of the instruments establishing the free trade area and are subject to the relevant disciplines for trade in goods in the main agreement.
 They provide for substantial concessions on both sides, while taking into account the respective sensitivities.
 Each agreement contains specific rules of origin, generally based on the “wholly-obtained” criteria.

 The rules of origin for industrial goods (Annex I) concerning the definition of the concept of originating products and the methods for administrative co-operation, are based on the current European model, maintaining the general structure and the substance of the European standard rules.
 The specific list rules (Appendix 1 to Annex I) to the origin Annex are based on the EU-Mexico framework rules, adjusted to specific needs and requirements of the EFTA States and Mexico, taking into account the trade flows between the parties.

 The result is more liberal rules in sectors where either party is faced with a lack of raw materials or components (e.g. for chemicals, machinery and car parts).
 In the textile and apparel sector Mexico allocates quotas to the EFTA States for the importation into Mexico of textiles and apparel goods under a more liberal regime (Appendix 2(a) to Annex I).

-Industrial Goods
+The services provisions under the Agreement are of considerable importance to the EFTA States.
 The general services section covers all four modes of service supply, as defined under the WTO GATS (Article 19), as well as all services sectors – including maritime services, financial services, telecom, distribution, energy, audiovisual tourism and environment - with the exception of air transport.

-A so-called standstill obligation (i.e., a prohibition on the introduction of new or more restrictive measures affecting market access) (Article 24) took effect as of the entry into force of the Agreement, securing that services suppliers from the EFTA States will gain access to the Mexican market on an equivalent basis with that enjoyed by suppliers from Mexico’s preferential trading partners.
+A so-called standstill obligation (i.e., a prohibition on the introduction of new or more restrictive measures affecting market access) (Article 24) took effect as of the entry into force of the Agreement, securing that services suppliers from the EFTA States gain access to the Mexican market on an equivalent basis with that enjoyed by suppliers from Mexico’s preferential trading partners.

 In the financial services sector, for which a separate section has been negotiated (Section III, Articles 28 to 43), another standstill obligation has been introduced (Article 34), and the Parties have listed measures maintained by them which are inconsistent with Article 29 to 33 (Article 34, Annex VIII) most of which are subject to further elimination starting three years after the entry into force of the Agreement (Article 34, paragraph 3).
 The financial services section ensures that EFTA banks and insurance companies will be authorised to operate and establish directly on the Mexican territory on equal terms with financial service suppliers from Mexico’s other preferential partners.